Intel CTO Greg Lavender interview — Why chip maker is spending on both manufacturing and software

 We’re big on pushing our security features in our hardware through those software components.
 We’re going to get to a more secure world with less supply chain risk from hackers.
 Even now, machine learning models are being stolen.
 People spend millions of dollars to train these things, develop these models, and when they deploy them at the edge people are stealing them, because the edge is not secure.
 We can use all the security features like SGX and TDX in our hardware to create a security as a service capability for software.
 We can have secure containers.
 We pushed an open source project called Kata Containers that gets security from our trusted extensions and our hardware through Linux.

 The more we can deliver the value of those innovations in our hardware — that most people don’t know about — through the software stack, then that value materializes.
 If you use Signal messenger for your communications, did you know that Signal’s servers run on Intel hardware with SGX providing a secure enclave for your security credentials, so your communications aren’t hacked or viewed by the cloud vendors?
 Only Signal has access to the certificates.
 That’s enabled by us running on Intel hardware in the cloud.
-The CTO of Signal will be on stage with me as we talk about this along with the CTO of Reddit.
+The CTO of Signal will be on stage with me as we talk about this along with the CTO of Red Hat.
 The CTO of Signal did his undergraduate honors thesis under me on secure anonymous communication over the internet in 2002.
 I’m really proud of my student and what he’s done.

 VentureBeat: How do you think about something like RISC-V?